Zajjaj-Khan/tailwindCss_mini_project/email-subscribe/README.md

 # Email Subscription box

-this is a email subscription box that is created using Tailwind, The idea here is to get familiar with tailwind class and environment
+this is an email subscription box that is created using Tailwind, The idea here is to get familiar with Tailwind class and environment

 ## Screenshots